tstrat/fire-emblem-three-houses/README.md

         "dislike": ["Goddess Statuette", "Ceremonial Sword"],
         "lost_items": ["White Glove", "Time-worn Quill Pen", "Eastern Porcelain"] },
     "biography": "Full name Edelgard von Hresvelg.
 The imperial princess of the Adrestian Empire–a mighty nation with a rich history–and its next emperor.
 Within the Black Eagles, she’s the house leader.
-She has an extremely noble and dignified air to her, and is able to calmly assess and act upon the situation and the people around her.",
+She has an extremely noble and dignified air to her, and is able to calmly assess and act upon the situation and the people around her."
 }

 ```